 There are 23 districts in West Bengal.
 North twenty-four Parganas is the most populous district while South twenty-four Parganas is the largest district in terms of area.

-West Bengal is the sixth-largest contributor to India’s economy.
+West Bengal is one of the largest contributor to India’s economy.
 The state’s economy is largely driven by the service sector.
 The agricultural and industrial sectors also play an important role together contributing to almost half of the state’s GDP.

 Some useful information